billh93/att-quick-assignment/README.md

-# AT&T Quick Assignment
+# Test Assignment

 ## What It Is
-This is a series of solutions to the problem that has been handed to me by 3rd Party recruiters for a AT&T JR Web Developer Role.
+This is a series of solutions to the problem that has been handed to me by 3rd Party recruiters for Jr web dev role.

 ## Required Libraries and Dependencies